Welcome to our Bullring & Grand Central Book Club.

 At the start of each month we'll be sharing a book recommendation from the team at Foyles and ask you to read along with us.
 Then at the end of the month we'll create a thread on our Facebook page so that you can discuss your thoughts and opinions on the book.
 It's really that simple!

-Our June read as selected by Foyles bookseller, Jake is:
+Our June read as selected by Foyles bookseller, Jake, was:

 'Good Omens' by Terry Pratchett and Neil Gaiman